nubbel/SkinKit/README.md

 - Shared skins.
 - Custom layout.
 - `UICollectionView` customization (appearance and layout).
+- Skin generator companion app for Mac or iOS.
+- CSS files.

 Motivation
 ==========

 The **SkinKit** framework is the result of a seminar ([iOS Advanced Topics](http://wwwbruegge.in.tum.de/static/lehrstuhl_1/teaching/timeline-st12/411-advanced-topics-in-ios)) at the Technical University Munich in summer 2012.
 The challenge was to create an open-source-licensed iOS framework that builds as a static library.
+// TODO: more information

 License
 =======

-**SkinKit** is MIT licensed:
+**SkinKit** is released under the MIT license:

 ```
 Copyright (c) <2012> <Dominique d'Argent>